Medically reviewed on May 2, 2018

 - This medicine may be habit-forming; avoid long-term use.
 Use this medicine (Mydayis) as you were told by your doctor.
 Tell your doctor if you have a history of drug or alcohol abuse.
-Misuse of this medicine may cause unsafe heart-related side effects or even sudden death.
+Misuse of this medicine (Mydayis) may cause unsafe heart-related side effects or even sudden death.
 Tell your doctor if you have any heart disease.

 Uses of Mydayis: